Patient-centered care

 How we support patient-centered care

-We provide funding and technical assistance to improve hypertension care—from streamlining prescriptions to strengthening the purchasing and distribution of medicines to training health care workers in the team-based care approach.
+We provide funding and technical assistance to improve hypertension care—from streamlining prescriptions to strengthening the purchasing and distribution of medicines to training healthcare workers in the team-based care approach.
 These efforts empower primary care facilities to provide quality care closer to home, and keep medicine stocked and affordable.

 Patient-centered care in action